Twins vs. Mariners Player Props Betting Odds

 Correa Stats

-- Correa has 75 hits with 20 doubles, two triples, 11 home runs and 34 walks.
-He has driven in 41 runs.
+- Correa has collected 77 hits with 20 doubles, two triples, 12 home runs and 34 walks.
+He has driven in 42 runs.

 Correa Recent Games